elewa-academy/elewa-academy.github.io/README.md

-# Welcome to our Open Curriculum!
+# Welcome to our Open-Source Bootcamp!

 > This site is under active development.
-Feedback and pull requests welcome!
+Feedback and pull requests welcome

 At Elewa we remember learning to become developers, for some of us it wasn't even a year ago!
 It felt like we spent more time finding what we needed to learn and where to learn those skills than we did actually learning them.